ma-ha/rest-web-ui/README.md

 * header and footer offering lots of functionality
 * i18n: switch languages without changing anything -- just provide a translation map (or web service for that)
 * user sessions (transfer data between views and pages)
-* OAauth2 security for web serives
+* OAauth2 security for web services

 ### Everything runs in browser: